Statric/dedaptive/README.md

 ## 3. Approximate joint item distributions

-The function `predJointDistRespIrt`performs probabilistic predictions of item responses based on an IRT model fitted with `fitIrt`.
-The method can incorporate predictors (via a latent regression, if specified) and optionally already observed responses for a subset of items.
-Prediction are based on`nSimTheta`simulations of latent variables and `nSimItem` simulations of response patterns for every draw of latent variables (`nSimTheta*nSimItem` simulated response pattern).
-More information can be found in Wyss et al. (2025).
+The function `predJointDistRespIrt` performs probabilistic predictions of item responses based on an IRT model fitted with `fitIrt`.
+The method can incorporate predictors via a latent regression (if specified) and can optionally condition on already observed responses for a subset of items.
+Predictions are obtained using a two-step Monte Carlo scheme with `nSimTheta` simulations of latent variables and `nSimItem` simulated response patterns for each draw of the latent variables, resulting in `nSimTheta * nSimItem` simulated response patterns in total.
+More details on this approximation strategy can be found in Wyss et al. (2025).

+## Prior predictions

-We try out the function for 19 years old women (as the chosen hold-out `dataSub`) assuming that no item responses are known;
+We first illustrate the function for the held-out individual in `dataSub`, assuming that no item responses are known (i.e., prior predictions):

 ``` r
 set.seed(123)